-- You need to wear a supportive bra for 3 months.
-This does not necessarily have to be the bra we provided - as long as there is no wire and the bra is soft and non-irritating to the scars. - DO NOT wear an underwire bra for at least 3 months (the wires will change the shape of your breast and also irritate the scar, thus encouraging prominent scar formation). - Delay bra and clothes shopping for at least 3 months as your body shape and size will continue to change until the swelling in your breast has settled.
+- You need to wear a supportive bra for 2 months.
+No underwire and the bra should be soft and non-irritating to the scars. - DO NOT wear an underwire bra for at least 3 months (the wires will irritate the scar, thus encouraging prominent scar formation). - Delay bra and clothes shopping for at least 3 months as your body shape and size will continue to change until the swelling in your breast has settled.